 Knitting, Crochet, and Cross Stitch Boxes

-People who knit, crochet, and cross stitch love finding new amazing materials or patterns to improve their craft.
-A subscription product in this field will do best if the founder is already well known in these communities (i.e., has a popular website or video series), and can be trusted to curate a great box.
+People who knit, crochet, and cross-stitch love finding new amazing materials or patterns to improve their craft.
+A subscription product in this field will do best if the founder is already well-known in these communities (i.e., has a popular website or video series), but anyone with the passion and knowledge of the materials can create a great box – take PostStitch, for example!

 Kids Education and Craft Boxes

 There are several fun subscription boxes on Cratejoy designed especially for kids.
 Spangler Science Club sends out hands-on science experiments for kids K-6.
-Marky Box does art projects.
+Little Loving Hands features art projects that give back.
 Girls Can!
 Crate has inspiring projects for young girls.
 What other fun subscription box ideas for kids can you think of?

 Planning and Stationery Boxes

 Calendars, notebooks, pens and stationery are all perfect replenishment goods.
-We have an entire category on Cratejoy for planning and stationery subscription boxes.
+We have an entire category on Cratejoy for planning and stationery subscription boxes, featuring boxes like CLOTH & PAPER.
+With the popularity of bullet journaling on the rise, the planning and stationery niche is a great one to target.

 Kids Books and Toys